UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Microchip

 We can implement prototypes for simple circuits based on microcontrollers using standard commercial boards such as EXPLORER8 or older PICDEM2.
 However, it is interesting and educational to design a custom training board for solving our introductory CSD lab exercises.
-This is the purpose of the CSD_PICstick presented in this unit.
+This is the purpose of the CSD_PICstick proposed in this unit.

 1. Specifications Planning Developing Testing Report